 But there is a solution.
 Most smoke machine manufacturers have a special remote control available as an optional accessory.
-The Remote Timer Controller has a build in timer/volume control (like the one pictured) which eliminates the need for you to spend precious time manually operating a fog machine.
+The Timer Remote has a build in timer - volume control (like the one pictured) which eliminates the need for you to spend precious time manually operating a fog machine.

-These remotes allow you to set the intervals at which the fog machine will come on, how long that interval will last and the volume of fog to produce.
-As an example, the Timer Remote for the Visual Effects brand of fog machines allows you to set the duration anywhere between 1 and 10 seconds, and the interval between 10 seconds and 5 minutes.
+The timer remotes allow you to set the intervals at which the fog machine will produce fog, how long that interval will last and the volume of fog to produce.
+As an example, the Timer Remote for the Eliminator brand of fog machines allows you to set the duration anywhere between 1 and 10 seconds, and the interval between 10 seconds and 5 minutes.
 So, you could set the timer to activate the fog machine every three minutes, with a burst duration of 10 seconds.

 When operated in an enclosed area, such as an indoor Halloween party or haunted garage, you don't need the fog machine to generate fog as often as you would using it outdoors where the fog will disperse and dissipate quicker and you have more area to cover.
 Needless to say, we consider Timer Remote Controls an absolute must for your fog machines unless you want you be glued to a remote control all Halloween night!